Invite Marianne to Speak to Your Group

 - What about those ‘alternative’ treatments and therapies?
 Do they work?
 How can we know?

-If you are interested in having Marianne speak at your event or for more information, please click here to access our Contact form.
+If you are interested in having Marianne speak at your event or for more information, fill out the Contact Form below.